-Do you know the how does a thermometer measure temperature.
-A thermometer measures temperature through a glass tube sealed with mercury that expands or contracts because the temperature rises or falls.
+Do you know how a thermometer measures temperature?
+It measures temperature through a glass tube sealed with mercury that expands or contracts as the temperature rises or falls.

-The tiny size of the bulb and micro-fine size of the tube help the mercury reach the temperature of what it’s measuring very rapidly.
+The tiny size of the bulb and the micro-fine size of the tube help the mercury rapidly reach the temperature it’s measuring.

 Bulb Thermometers: Follow the straightforward principle that liquids change their volumes relative to their temperature.
 As temperatures rise, the mercury-filled bulb expands into the capillary.

-With the Fahrenheit scale, Daniel Fahrenheit decided that the freezing and boiling points of water would be separated by 180 degrees and he pegged freezing water at 32 degrees.
+With the Fahrenheit scale, Daniel Fahrenheit decided that water’s freezing and boiling points would be separated by 180 degrees, and he pegged freezing water at 32 degrees.

 A thermometer is a device used to measure temperature.
-It works by detecting changes in temperature and converting them into a numerical value, typically displayed on a digital or analog readout.
+It detects temperature changes and converts them into a numerical value, typically displayed on a digital or analogue readout.

-There are different types of thermometers that work based on different principles.
-For example, a mercury thermometer works by using the expansion and contraction of mercury in a glass tube to measure temperature, while a digital thermometer uses a temperature sensor and converts the detected temperature into a numerical value that can be displayed on a screen.
+Different types of thermometers work based on other principles.
+For example, a mercury thermometer measures temperature by using the expansion and contraction of mercury in a glass tube, while a digital thermometer uses a temperature sensor and converts the detected temperature into a numerical value that can be displayed on a screen.

-Temperature is a measure of the degree of heat or coldness of an object or substance, and is typically measured in degrees Celsius (°C) or Fahrenheit (°F).
-Thermometers are used in a wide variety of applications, from measuring body temperature in medical settings, to measuring the temperature of food during cooking, to monitoring the temperature of industrial processes.
+Temperature measures the degree of heat or coldness of an object or substance and is typically measured in degrees Celsius (°C) or Fahrenheit (°F).
+Thermometers are used in various applications, from measuring body temperature in medical settings to measuring the temperature of food during cooking to monitoring the temperature of industrial processes.

 How Does a Thermometer Measure Temperature